Creamy Peanut Curry

 • Notes

 • Missing an ingredient?
 No problem!
-In the recipe you’ll find a substitution table with alternatives to the ingredients listed here.
+The recipe includes a substitution table with alternatives to the ingredients listed here!

 1